The Singleton

 "Because she needs the cross-tier correlation for her threat model."

 "Correct.
-Which is why the infrastructure team has recommended priority inheritance rather than lock removal.
+Which is why the infrastructure team recommended inheritance rather than removal.
 They are accommodating her."

 "The long write-up is the argument for full lock removal, Mr. Meridian.
-I can flag that you are effectively overriding Dr. Vasquez's requirements."
+If you commission it, you are effectively building the case to override Dr. Vasquez's requirements.
+I can flag that for the record."

 "Flag it."